paazmaya/shigehachi/README.md

 ## Version history

 - Run tests also against Node.js version 14.
-Now versions 10 (Travis), 12 (AppVeyor), and 14 (Travis) of Node.js are covered
+Now versions 10 (Semaphore), 12 (AppVeyor), and 14 (Semaphore) of Node.js are covered
+- Migrate to version 2 of Semaphore CI

 * `v7.0.0` (2020-02-14)
   - Minimum Node.js version lifted from `8.11.1` to `10.13.0`